Close Menu

 • Calmer animations and quieter sound effects reduce distraction

-Quizizz is a great pick for assignments that need more thinking time.
+Quizizz is a great pick for assignments that need more thinking time, and some students even explore Quizizz hacks to better understand how the system works behind the scenes.
 It’s also perfect for homework or distance learning, as it can be played anytime, not just during class.

 Quizlet Live: Learning Through Group Effort